chrishughes25/prime-number-generator/README.md

-# pngweb
+# PrimeNumber Generator Web

-How to start the pngweb application
+How to start the png web application
 ---

 1. Run `mvn clean install` to build your application